No products in the cart.

 Understanding Expressive Aphasia

-Aphasia refers to a class of communication disorders that occur when the language center of the brain becomes damaged – often from a left-hemisphere stroke or traumatic brain injury.
+Aphasia refers to a class of communication disorders that occur when there is damage to the areas of the brain primarily involved in language, particularly Broca’s area and Wernicke’s area.
+Due to their location, these areas of the brain are likely to be impacted following a left-hemisphere stroke or traumatic brain injury.

-When the language center of the brain becomes damaged, the person may have difficulty accessing the information in the brain that helps control various aspects of communication.
+When the language centers of the brain become damaged, individuals may have difficulty accessing information within the brain needed to control various aspects of communication.
+This may include spoken and written language expression, as well as language comprehension and reading.

 Symptoms of Expressive Aphasia